AdsanTheGreat/org-social-lib-rs/README.md

 ## Features

-- **Org-social Parsing**: Parse org-social files into profiles and posts
+- **Org-social Parsing**: Parse org-social files into profiles and posts, and safely write them back in that format
 - **Network Fetching**: Asynchronous fetching of remote org-social feeds
 - **Threading System**: Build threaded conversation view from reply relationships
-- **Feed Aggregation**: Combine multiple feeds into a unified, chronologically sorted feed
+- **Feed Aggregation**: Combine multiple feeds into a unified collection of posts to be viewed in different ways
 - **Post Management**: Create, parse, and manage social posts with metadata
 - **Notifications support**: Get the most important notifications for a user
 - **Poll support**: Manage posts with polls